Skip to content

 sharedEnv already carries GITHUB_TOKEN, REPO_OWNER, REPO_NAME, and GITHUB_EVENT_NAME.

 The Dockerfile copies all of src/mcp/ to the production image, so new server files are picked up automatically.
 No Dockerfile change is needed.
+Bundling is not automatic, however, add the new entrypoint to scripts/build.ts (Build 2's entrypoints array) so dist/mcp/servers/<name>.js exists in production.

-Option B — HTTP server
+Option B: HTTP server

 export function myRemoteServer(): McpServerDef {